benitolopez/hotel-datepicker/README.md

 Close the datepicker after the selection of the second date.

-### moveBothMonthsOnButtonClick
+### moveBothMonths

 - Type: `Boolean`
 - Default: `false`

-Move month of the first calendar if click to next month on the second calendar and vice versa.
+Move both months when clicking on the next/prev month button.

 ### onDayClick